CriticalMoments/CMSaasStarter/README.md

 You can explore all the features using our fully functional demo [saasstarter.work](https://saasstarter.work).

-See [criticalmoments.io](https://criticalmoments.io) for an idea of what’s possible after it has design and content added.
+See [criticalmoments.io](https://criticalmoments.io) for an example of what’s possible after this template has design, content, and functionality added.

 <a href="https://saasstarter.work">
 <kbd>